Match: Friction matches

-Chemical matches were unable to make the leap into mass production, due to the expense, their cumbersome nature and inherent danger.
+Chemical matches were unable to make the leap into mass production, due to the expense, their cumbersome nature, and the inherent danger of using them.
 An alternative method was to produce the ignition through friction produced by rubbing two rough surfaces together.
 An early example was made by François Derosne in 1816.
 His crude match was called a briquet phosphorique and it used a sulfur-tipped match to scrape inside a tube coated internally with phosphorus.
 It was both inconvenient and unsafe.

 The first successful friction match was invented in 1826 by John Walker, an English chemist and druggist from Stockton-on-Tees, County Durham.
 He developed a keen interest in trying to find a means of obtaining fire easily.
-Several chemical mixtures were already known which would ignite by a sudden explosion, but it had not been found possible to transmit the flame to a slow-burning substance like wood.
-While Walker was preparing a lighting mixture on one occasion, a match which had been dipped in it took fire by an accidental friction upon the hearth.
+Several chemical mixtures were already known that would ignite by a sudden explosion, but it had not been found possible to transmit the flame to a slow-burning substance like wood.
+While Walker was preparing a lighting mixture on one occasion, a match that had been dipped in it took fire by an accidental friction upon the hearth.
 He at once appreciated the practical value of the discovery, and started making friction matches.
 They consisted of wooden splints or sticks of cardboard coated with sulfur and tipped with a mixture of sulfide of antimony, chlorate of potash, and gum.
 The treatment with sulfur helped the splints to catch fire, and the odor was improved by the addition of camphor.
 The price of a box of 50 matches was one shilling.
 With each box was supplied a piece of sandpaper, folded double, through which the match had to be drawn to ignite it.
 Walker did not name the matches "Congreves" in honour of the inventor and rocket pioneer Sir William Congreve, as it is sometimes stated.
 The congreves were the invention of Charles Sauria, a French chemistry student at the time.
 Walker did not divulge the exact composition of his matches.
 Between 1827 and 1829, Walker made about 168 sales of his matches.
-It was however dangerous and flaming balls sometimes fell to the floor burning carpets and dresses, leading to their ban in France and Germany.
+It was, however, dangerous and flaming balls sometimes fell to the floor, burning carpets and dresses, leading to their ban in France and Germany.
 Walker either refused or neglected to patent his invention.